-There is an additional yearly FCCLA dues payment of \$15 per student.
+Any student who takes any FCS course will pay a yearly FCCLA dues payment of \$15 per student.

-1400 PRINCIPLES OF FOOD Fee \$20 0.5 CREDIT/1 QUARTER In this course, students will gain knowledge in food selection criteria and apply preparation methods to promote a healthy lifestyle.
+1400 PRINCIPLES OF FOOD

+In this course, students will gain knowledge in food selection criteria and apply preparation methods to promote a healthy lifestyle.
 Students will apply cooking methods, ingredient selection and nutritional information in the context of selected food dishes.
 Throughout the course, basic food safety and sanitation techniques will be emphasized.